MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_02_context.rst

 ---------------------
 For histological decoding we use microstructural profile covariance gradients, as first shown by (Paquola et al, 2019, Plos Biology), computed from the BigBrain dataset.
-Firstly, lets download the MPC data, compute its gradients, and correlate the first gradient with our t-statistic map.
+Firstly, lets download the MPC data, compute and plot its gradients, and correlate the first gradient with our t-statistic map.

 ..
-GENERATED FROM PYTHON SOURCE LINES 140-164
+GENERATED FROM PYTHON SOURCE LINES 170-202

 .. code-block:: default